Custom component - CustomComponent

 Example of a component function

-In the example above, a component is defined that displays a popup on the application with information about a positive credit decision:
+In the above example, a component presenting a popup on the application with information about a positive credit decision was defined:

-In line 6 a system function is defined afterViewInit initializing the buttons X and NEXT, and also controlling the window visibility.
-In line 2 a function executed when one of the two buttons is clicked is defined.
+In line 6 a system function was defined afterViewInit initializing the buttons X and NEXT, and controlling the window's visibility.
+In line 2 a function executed when one of the two buttons is clicked was defined.

 DOM structure of the popup: